LTUC/asac-advanced-js-c02/class-19/README.md

 #### Describe and Define

+- AWS API Gateway
+- How to trigger Lambda Functions in response to an API request
-- The differences between SNS and SQS
+- The differences between HTTP and REST APIs at AWS
-- Use cases for each
-- FIFO Queues
-- The publisher/subscriber relationship
+- The differences between DynamoDB and Mongo

 #### Execute

-- Create a notification topic that triggers an action
+- Creation of a DynamoDB Table
-- Create a Queue that retains messages
+- Creation of a Lambda function that can operate on a DynamoDB Table
+- Usage of Dynamoose in a NodeJS Lambda Function

 ## Today's Outline